meowteusz/waypoint/README.md

 ## Core Concept

-A bidirectional PATH manager that stores paths in a structured JSON format with metadata, validates them, and generates the final PATH string for shell consumption.
+A PATH manager that stores paths in a structured JSON format with metadata, validates them, and generates the final PATH string for shell consumption.